byt3n33dl3/TheFatRat_v2/README.md

 ![Banner](https://user-images.githubusercontent.com/17976841/65820028-6ae17e00-e24e-11e9-894f-35836481cc2c.png)

-**TheFatRat_v2** is an exploiting tool which compiles a malware with famous payload, and then the compiled maware can be executed on Linux , Windows , Mac and Android. **TheFatRat_v2** Provides An Easy way to create Backdoors and Payload which can bypass most anti-virus.
+**TheFatRat_v2** is an exploiting tool which compiles a malware with famous payload, then the compiled malware can be executed on Linux, Windows ( 10, 11 ), Mac, iOS and Android. **TheFatRat_v2** Provides An Easy way to create Backdoors and Payload which can bypass most anti-virus software.

 ## Information
 This tool is for educational purpose only, usage of TheFatRat_v2 for attacking targets without prior mutual consent is illegal.
 Developers assume no liability and are not responsible for any misuse or damage cause by this program.

 ## Features !
 - Fully Automating MSFvenom & Metasploit.
 - Local or remote listener Generation.
 - Easily Make Backdoor by category Operating System.
 - Generate payloads in Various formats.